karam-koujan/personal-portfolio-V2/content/blog/ArrowFunctionVsRegularFunction.md

 ---
-title : Arrow function vs Regular function duration : 3 min date : 14 feb.
+title : Arrow function vs Regular function image : /assets/images/blog/arrow.png, description : "Arrow function and regular function ( function expression) are used interchangeably in our code without knowing the difference between them which could cause some confusing behavior, in this article I will mention 3 important differences between arrow function and regular function." duration : 3 min date : 14 feb.
 2022
 ---